The 50th Anniversary of The Godfather

 While the marketing campaign presented by the studio was intended as an homage to those of Italian descent, its reception by the Italian-American community was far from warm.
 Continuously portrayed as criminals and mobsters, groups of Italian-Americans rallied to protest the film’s creation.

 Ironically enough, one of the most adamant protestors of the film was Joseph Colombo, the notorious crime boss of the Colombo family and one of the Five Families of the American Mafia located in New York City.
 Colombo also bristled at phrases used in Puzo’s novel and later adapted for the screen.
-Phrases like “sleeping with the fishes” and “going to the mattresses” came from the Gallo-Profaci wars, the decades-long altercation which took place in the 1960s between the Gallo family and the Profaci family (later to become known as the Colombo family).
+Phrases like “sleeping with the fishes” and “going to the mattresses” came from the Gallo-Profaci wars, the decades-long altercation that took place in the 1960s between the Gallo family and the Profaci family (later to become known as the Colombo family).

 Partly in an attempt to manipulate the studio and partly to mislead FBI investigators savvy to his crimes, Colombo created The Italian-American Civil Rights League and demanded words such as “Mafia” and “Cosa Nostra” be removed from the script.
 The League held rallies around the city, including one at Madison Square Garden, which raised $500,000 to stop production.